Viola Basalaeva. Stockholm-based brand designer. Strategy-led visual identity work across print and digital.

 Category

-Approach: Ast was as much a branding exercise as it was a fashion brand.
-Every decision started with a clear creative position: romantic, natural, unhurried.
-From that I built a consistent visual language that ran through campaign imagery, art direction, packaging, and the garments themselves.
-I briefed and directed a team of freelance photographers, stylists, and an illustrator; translating the brand's aesthetic into shoots and visuals rather than leaving interpretation to chance.
-On the product side I designed the collections, sourced fabrics personally, and worked directly with local manufacturers through sampling, which gave me an unusually close understanding of how design decisions translate into a physical object.
-Running the brand for three years meant constantly making the kind of calls that are usually split between a creative director, a brand designer, and a producer.
+I briefed and directed a team of freelance photographers, stylists, and an illustrator, translating the brand's aesthetic into shoots and visuals rather than leaving interpretation to chance.
+On the product side, I designed the collections, sourced fabrics personally, and worked directly with local manufacturers through sampling — which gave me an unusually close understanding of how design decisions translate into a physical object.
+Running the brand for three years meant consistently making the kind of decisions that are typically split between a creative director, a brand designer, and a producer.

 Full creative ownership: brand identity, art direction, and garment design built and run from the ground up over three years.